dbus-cxx/dbus-cxx/doc/v2_migration.md

  and/or implementation that must happen in headers due to templates.
 We would gain ABI stability at that point though, so that you can swap out the library without having to recompile any dependent applications.
+* Make naming more consistent - sometimes it's `c_style`, other times its CamelCase
+* Removed signal creation methods that let you get the raw signal data (`signal_proxy_simple`).
+Is this required at all?
+It seems weird to me that we would want to do this, unless we were worried about sniffing the bus.
+* How much flexibility should there be in defining signals?
+Currently we have a map of signal handlers that require both the interface and the member to be defined in order to work correctly.
+If we make this super flexible, we can then listen to somewhat arbitrary signals, but is this needed?  vector of all signals as backup that we iterate over and handle that way if nothing better is found